Proofofhome/proofofhome.github.io/experiments/001-genesis-laptop.md

 # Experiment 001: Reviving an Old Laptop

-Status: In Progress
+**Status:** 🟡 Initial Block Download (50.66% Complete)

+---

 ## Goal

 Can an old laptop become useful sovereign home infrastructure?

-The first ProofOfHome experiment explores whether existing hardware can be transformed into a Bitcoin home node.
+The first ProofOfHome experiment explores whether existing hardware can be transformed into a Bitcoin home node using free and open-source software.

+Rather than purchasing specialised hardware, this experiment documents what can be achieved by repurposing equipment that would otherwise sit unused.

-The process will document the setup, costs, challenges, performance, and lessons learned.
+Throughout the experiment I'll document the setup process, costs, challenges, performance, resource usage and lessons learned.

 ---

 ## Starting Hardware

-Dell Latitude E7450
+**Dell Latitude E7450**

-- Intel Core i5-5300U @ 2.3GHz
+* Intel Core i5-5300U @ 2.3 GHz
-- 8GB RAM
+* 8 GB RAM
-- 128GB mSATA SSD
+* 128 GB mSATA SSD
-- Battery health: 94%
+* Battery health: 94%

 ---